remarkablemark/react-dom-core/README.md

 npm run changed
 ```

-Remove `node_modules` from all packages:
+Delete `node_modules` from all packages:

 ```sh
 npm run clean
 ```

-Lint packages:
+Run lint for all packages:

 ```sh
 npm run lint
 ```

-Run tests for packages:
+Run test for all packages:

 ```sh
 npm test